- Matthew Cate

 - Law and Policy Fellow

-Prior to becoming California’s Inspector General, Matthew Cate served as a state and local prosecutor.
-From 1996 to 2004, he held the position of deputy attorney general at the California Department of Justice.
-In that capacity, he supervised a team of trial and appellate prosecutors, managed a criminal trial caseload of political corruption matters, and provided counsel to county grand juries.
-In 2003, while working on federal fraud and corruption matters, Cate was cross-designated as a Special Assistant United States Attorney.
-From 1994 to 1996, Cate was a deputy district attorney for Sacramento County, last serving in a special assignment prosecuting juvenile rape and murder cases.
-Prior to joining the public sector, Cate worked as a business litigation attorney with the law firm Downey, Brand, Seymour & Rohwer.
-He has also held several positions as an instructor of legal and law enforcement-related topics, including standards training for peace officers.
+Prior to becoming California’s Inspector General, Mr. Cate served as a state and local prosecutor.
+From 1996 to 2004, he held the position of Deputy Attorney General at the California Department of Justice.
+In 2003, while working on federal fraud and corruption matters, Mr. Cate was cross-designated as a Special Assistant United States Attorney.
+From 1994 to 1996, Mr. Cate was a Deputy District Attorney for Sacramento County.

 - Kathryne M. Young